earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/class-lessons/2017-03-08-automation08-apply-functions-r.md

 Next, let's look at an example of using `lapply` to perform the same task that you performed in the previous lesson.
 To do this you will need to:

-1. Write a function that performs all of the tasks that you executed in your `for loop`
+1. Write a function that performs all of the tasks that you executed in your `for loop`.
-2. Call the `apply` function and tell it to use the function that you created in step 1
+2. Call the `apply` function and tell it to use the function that you created in step 1.

 To get started, call the lubridate and dplyr libraries like you did in the previous lessons.